Category: Uncategorized

 Established 2012

-Rick Martins is the Executive Director for Red Chamber Group and a seafood industry leader for over 40 years.
-He served twice as NFI Chairman, from 1985 and in 2006.
-He remains active in the leadership of the Global Aquaculture Alliance, the California Fish and Seafood Institute, and the American Seafood Distributors Association.
+Richard “Rick” Martin founded Meridian Products and served as the executive director of Red Chamber Group, one of the biggest seafood suppliers in North America.
+He served as the chairman for the National Fisheries Institute twice, in 1986 and 2006.
+He remains active in the leadership of the Global Seafood Alliance, the California Fish and Seafood Institute, and the American Seafood Distributors Association.

 Meet Thomas E. Elliott Sr.